SkyhookWireless/skyhook-context-ios/README.md

 6. In order to use the CoreLocation framework features, it is required to include both `NSLocationAlwaysAndWhenInUseUsageDescription` and `NSLocationWhenInUseUsageDescription` keys to the Info.plist of your app.
 The string value of each entry should describe purpose of the location access and will be shown to your users for permission.
+You also need to add the `UIBackgroundModes` section and the `location` item in it.

    If you do not need campaign monitoring in your app, and only want venue info based on location, then `NSLocationWhenInUseUsageDescription` is sufficient.

    While it is possible to use `NSLocationWhenInUseUsageDescription` to request personas based on location only when the app is open, this setting will significantly reduce the number of location samples used to generate personas for the device.
 To increase accuracy and reduce